 Financial assets and financial liabilities at amortised cost are initially measured at fair value including directly attributable costs and are subsequently measured according to their classification using the effective interest rate method.
-Gains and losses are recognised in the Statement of Comprehensive Income when the liabilities are derecognised, as well as through the amortisation process.
-This includes residential mortgage-backed securities, negotiable certificates of deposit, term deposits and mortgage loans.
+Gains and losses are recognised in profit or loss when the assets or liabilities are derecognised, as well as through the amortisation process.
+This includes negotiable certificates of deposit and term deposits.